 FIDO Passwordless: Trust but Verify...then Verify Again

 A little over 5 years ago the first round of FIDO standards were issued with the goal of getting to a future without the need for centrally-stored passwords.
-As we enter the fourth quarter of 2019, progress has been made, but passwords still abound.
+While progress has been made, passwords are still around.
+Below we’ll discuss what FIDO is and the benefits of including it in your security identity.

 At its core, FIDO is a set of open standards that defines the architecture and interoperability for decentralized identity proofing and assertion without the use of passwords.
 With FIDO, the device does the heavy-lifting of identity proofing using NFC and USB security keys, or biometrics stored beneath the operating system at the hardware-level.
 When requested to authenticate, the FIDO-based client app manages the process then sends back a validated assertion that the user is who they say they are.